Skip to content

 Mexico City

-You can’t make a trip out to Mexico City without paying a visit to the place where the renowned Mexican artist and feminine icon, Frida Kahlo was born, lived, and died.
+You can’t make a trip to Mexico City without paying a visit to where the renowned Mexican artist and feminine icon Frida Kahlo was born, lived, and died.
 Casa Azul (Blue House), now a museum, lets you into the artist’s world and gives you a better chance at understanding the phenomenal painter.
-You can even get a close look at a lot of the artist’s mementos and personal belongings as well as things that played a role in inspiring some of her art.
+You can even closely examine the artist’s mementoes, personal belongings, and things that inspired some of her art.

 Museo Casa Estudio Diego Rivera y Frida Kahlo

-A 15- to 20-minute car ride from Museo Frida Kahlo stands her other home where she lived with her husband, Diego Rivera, and their architect and painter friend, Juan O’Gorman from 1934 to 1940.
-Frida, Diego, and O’Gorman each had their own separate house, but all houses were joined together by a hallway.
-As for the inside of the houses; Rivera’s abode preserves his upstairs studio with tools and papier-mache figures; Frida’s and O’Gorman’s, on the other hand, have been cleared out for temporary exhibits.
+A 15—to 20-minute car ride from Museo Frida Kahlo stands her other home, where she lived with her husband, Diego Rivera, and their architect and painter friend, Juan O’Gorman, from 1934 to 1940.
+Frida, Diego, and O’Gorman each had a separate house, but a hallway joined all the houses.
+As for the inside of the houses, Rivera’s abode preserves his upstairs studio with tools and papier-mache figures; Frida’s and O’Gorman’s, on the other hand, have been cleared out for temporary exhibits.

 Catedral Metropolitana